leihs/leihs/README.md

-# leihs v4
+# leihs

-This is the top level project for leihs version 4.
+This is the top level project for leihs (version 4).

 # leihs -- the equipment booking and inventory management system